 - The Lady Rebels are one of the most disciplined teams in the nation when it comes to fouling, averaging only 12.4 fouls per game, sixth fewest in the nation.
 They also average 13.8 turnovers per game, third lowest in the league.Â

-- Meadow Roland is the conference leader in blocks (36) and blocks per game (1.57).
+- Meadow Roland is the conference leader in blocks per game (1.57).
 Roland and teammate Shelbee Brown are 26th and 27th in the nation in defensive rebounds per game (7.2).

-- As a team, UNLV has 110 more rebounds than its opposition, including 89 on the defensive end.Â
+- UNLV has 110 more rebounds than its opposition, including 89 on the defensive end.Â

-- Meadow is the team's leader in points per game (13.9), with Jasmyn Lott just behind her at 13.0.
+- Meadow is the team leader in points per game (13.9), with Jasmyn Lott just behind her at 13.0.

-- UNLV has four players with 20+ made threes this season.
+- UNLV has four players with 20 or more made threes this season.
 As a unit, the team is averaging 34.1% from beyond the arc.Â

 WHAT'S NEXT?Â

 - The two home games next week are two of the last three at home this season.
-The Lopes home regular season finale is Saturday, February 28 vs. San Jose State.Â
+The Lopes' regular-season home finale is Saturday, Feb.
+28, vs. San José State.Â